 In this article we will review Cratejoy and we’ll also review Subbly so you can make an informed choice.

-The growth marketing platform of the future, Hybrency is giving anyone who registers to use either Cratejoy or Subbly, 1 hour of advanced strategic marketing consulting and 30 days of platform access for free.
+Growth marketing platform, Hybrency is giving anyone who registers to use Cratejoy or Subbly, 1 hour of advanced strategic marketing consulting and 30 days of platform access for free.

-To redeem, connect and PM John James on LinkedIn with proof of registration.
+To redeem, use a personalised connection request to contact John James on LinkedIn with proof of registration.

 Cratejoy, founded in 2014 is a VC funded company that came out of Y Combinator.
 They have a sizable, smart team behind them and are based in Austin, Texas, USA.

 Subbly was founded around the same time as Cratejoy, by Stefan Pretty an entrepreneur from Scotland.
-Unlike Cratejoy, Subbly is bootstrapped and has grown to a size which supports a small, mostly remote team.
-They seem to have headquarters split between Los Angeles, USA and Edinburgh, Scotland.
+Subbly is not VC funded (it’s bootstrapped instead) but has grown to a size which supports a modest, but efficient team.
+Google shows they have their headquarters split between Los Angeles, USA and Edinburgh, Scotland.

-Both platforms seem serious about their direction but have slightly different approaches with their product and the markets they target.
-By raw numbers, we can assume Cratejoy is the larger of the two by some margin.
+Both platforms seem serious about their direction and are focused squarely on the subscription box or ‘subbox’ market.
+However, from what we can see, they have different approaches in terms of their product offering and the markets they target.
+By looking at raw numbers, we can assume Cratejoy is the larger of the two by some margin, but bigger doesn’t necessarily mean better.

 Cratejoy’s pricing is relatively straight forward.
 It seems you have 3 main options.